v-zero-x/falling-blocks/README.md

 This project is an re-imagination of the classic Tetris® game, developed in Python using the Pygame library.
 It features core gameplay mechanics such as tetromino falling, rotation, line clearing, and a scoring system.
 The game ends when the tetrominos stack up to the top of the playing field, with an option to restart once the game is over.

 This project was built using the ["Iterative Coding" GPT](https://chat.openai.com/g/g-ZfQ1k76Cv-iterative-coding) developed by vzerox.com to test and demonstrate ChatGPT's ability to generate simple, complete applications and scripts by using an iterative process.

-This README was also AI-generated with only minor edits made to the initial document.
+The initial README was also AI-generated.
+See [iterations/create-readme.md](iterations/create-readme.md).

 ## Project Description